-In OpenCL 1.2, for offline compilation the compilation and linking steps are not available separately on the command line.
+For customers with access to the mali_clcc offline compiler, in OpenCL 1.2, the compilation and linking steps are not available separately on the command line.
 Compilation and linking occur in one stage, with the source files you specify on the command line.